stuartd/keymapper/README.md

 If you're interested, my original blog post from 2008 on per-user scancode mappings is reproduced below.

-I did the work required to port it in 2012 and that's what the current master branch represents.

 Support: [mailto:keymappersupport@gmail.com](mailto:keymappersupport@gmail.com)

 ### Per-User Scancode Mappings [From 2008, Windows 7 was released in 2009]